mihakralj/pinescript/indicators/cycles/lunar.md

    L_moon = Lp + dL/1000000.0
    L_sun = (280.46646 + 36000.76983*T + 0.0003032*T²) % 360.0

-5. Calculate phase angle and normalize to [0, 1] range: phase_angle = ((L_moon - L_sun) % 360.0)
+5. Calculate phase angle (in degrees) and normalized phase: phase_angle = ((L_moon - L_sun) % 360.0)
-   phase = (1.0 - cos(phase_angle)) / 2.0
+   phase = (1.0 - cos(phase_angle * π/180)) / 2.0

-> 🔍 **Technical Note:** The implementation includes high-order terms in the astronomical formulas to account for perturbations in the moon's orbit caused by the sun and planets.
-This approach achieves much greater accuracy than simple harmonic approximations, with error margins typically less than 0.1% compared to ephemeris-based calculations.
+6. Calculate phase angle and moon phase:
+   - Calculate phase angles at both start and end of bar period
+   - Moon phase detection logic:
+     * New Moon: crossing 0° or 360° from below, or within ±1° of either angle
+     * First Quarter: crossing 90° from below, or within ±1° of 90°
+     * Full Moon: crossing 180° from below, or within ±1° of 180°
+     * Last Quarter: crossing 270° from below, or within ±1° of 270°

+> 🔍 **Technical Note:** The implementation includes several key optimizations:
+> 1. High-order perturbation terms for accurate moon position calculation
+> 2. Bar period analysis that detects phase changes occurring within the bar window
+> 3. Precise transition detection that identifies the exact bar when a phase change occurs
+> 4. Phase angle tolerance of ±1° to account for calculation precision

 ## Interpretation Details

-The Lunar Phase indicator provides several analytical perspectives:
+The Lunar Phase indicator provides dual analysis capabilities:

-* **New Moon (0.0-0.1, 0.9-1.0):** Often associated with reversals and the beginning of new price trends
+1. Continuous Phase Value (0.0 to 1.0):
+   * Real-time lunar phase progression
+   * Smooth transition through cycle phases
+   * Useful for gradual trend analysis
+   * Shows relative position between major phases

+2. Precise Moon Phase Detection (0-4):
+   * **New Moon (1):** Detected during the bar where moon-sun alignment occurs (0° or 360°)
-* **First Quarter (0.2-0.3):** Can indicate continuation or acceleration of established trends
+   * **First Quarter (2):** Identified on the exact bar of 90° moon-sun separation
-* **Full Moon (0.45-0.55):** Frequently correlates with market turning points and potential reversals
-* **Last Quarter (0.7-0.8):** May signal consolidation or preparation for new market moves
-* **Cycle alignment:** When market cycles align with lunar cycles, the effect may be amplified
-* **Phase transition timing:** Changes between lunar phases can coincide with shifts in market sentiment
-* **Volume correlation:** Some markets show increased volatility around full and new moons
+   * **Full Moon (3):** Signaled when moon is opposite to sun (180°)
+   * **Last Quarter (4):** Marked at precise 270° moon-sun separation
+   * **Other Phases (0):** All non-critical phase angles

+The combination of continuous phase value and discrete phase detection allows for both trend analysis and precise timing of lunar events.
+This can be particularly useful for:
+* Identifying exact timing of lunar phase changes
+* Analyzing market behavior around precise lunar events
+* Developing trading strategies based on lunar cycles

 ## Limitations and Considerations